-As with any surgery, there are a number of possible risks and complications of anterior cervical discectomy surgery.
+As with any surgery, there are a number of possible risks and complications of anterior cervical discectomy surgery, or ACDF.

-The rate of occurrence of potential risks and complications is highly variable and dependent mainly on a combination of:
+The rate of occurrence of potential risks and complications is variable and dependent mainly on a combination of the following factors:

 - The results of the individual surgeon with ACDF surgery (meaning that the frequency of complications varies between surgeons), and;

 - Individual patient risk factors, such as the condition of the disc, the patient’s physical condition (bone strength, diabetes, etc.), whether or not the patient smokes, and other factors.